KarthikMgk/Python-Object-Oriented-Programming-in-Laymans-way/README.md

 # Python Object Oriented Programming
 The OOP concepts are explained here in layman's terms for easy understanding

-Im not the owner of the content, I sourced it from the github repo of famous python youtuber corey schafer Many thanks to Corey!
+I made these posts with reference from the videos of youtuber corey schafer.
+Many thanks to corey!